awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Amazon SNS Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.
+For more information, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in Amazon SNS, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Key Management](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ------